-Should your complaint remain unresolved, then you can refer it on to the Divisional Lettings Director (DLD) responsible for the office in question.
-We request that you send a written summary of your complaint to the DLD, within one month of receiving the Branch Manager’s response.
-The Branch Manager will provide you with the DLD’s Name and Office address.
+If they are unable to resolve the situation you may refer it to the Divisional Lettings Director/Manager responsible for the branch in question.
+We request that you send a written summary of your complaint to the Divisional Lettings Director/Manager, within one month of completing Stage 1.

-The DLD will acknowledge your complaint within 3 working days of receipt of your letter and provide you with a written response within 15 working days.
+The manager/individual will provide you with the Divisional Lettings Director/Manager’s name and a contact address or email in order for you to contact them.
+Alternatively you may write to our customer care team at: firstname.lastname@example.org.
+They will acknowledge your complaint within 3 working days of receipt and provide you with a written response within 10 working days.

 Stage Three - Managing Director

-Should this still remain outstanding, or If you still remain dissatisfied with any aspect of our handling of your complaint, then please write to the Lettings Managing Director at the following address:
+Should this still remain outstanding, or if you still remain dissatisfied with any aspect of our handling of your complaint, then please write to the Managing Director at the following address:

 Stage 4 - The Property Ombudsman

 After you have received a response from the Managing Director and if you are not satisfied with his proposed resolution, you may approach The Property Ombudsman Service (TPOS).
-Details of how to do this are contained within the Managing Director’s final view point letter, the TPOS’s consumer guide or online at www.tpos.co.uk .
+Details of how to do this are contained within the Managing Director's final view point letter alongside a link to the The Property Ombudsman Service (TPOS) consumer guide at www.tpos.co.uk

 Please note that if you do wish to contact The Property Ombudsman Service (TPOS), you must do so within 6 months of the date of the Managing Director’s final viewpoint letter.
 It is also important to note that The Property Ombudsman Service (TPOS) will not consider your complaint until our internal complaints procedure is exhausted.